Super Mario RPG: Reception

-Japanese audiences received Super Mario RPG well with 1.47 million copies sold, making it the third highest-selling game in Japan in 1996.
-Its sales in the United States surpassed Nintendo's expectations.
-For the game's release in the middle of May 1996, the company shipped 300,000 units to retailers; Nintendo estimated sell-through of more than 200,000 units within one month on shelves.
-A company representative said that "the title is on track to easily exceed our 500,000 target, and it may easily become a one million seller by the end of this calendar year".
-By August 24, it had been the most-rented game in the United States for 14 weeks straight.
-It went on to be the sixth best-selling video game of 1996 in the United States.

 Super Mario RPG received positive reviews.
-Though various aspects of Super Mario RPG received mixed reviews, it garnered praise for its graphics and for humor in particular.
+Though its battle system and characters were criticized by a few critics, it garnered praise for its graphics and for humor in particular.
 Nintendo Power's review commented that the "excellent" 3D graphics helped the game appeal to a much wider audience than most traditional RPGs.
 In March 1997, Nintendo Power nominated the game for several awards, including "Best Graphics", in a player's choice contest, though Super Mario 64 won "Best Graphics".
 Electronic Gaming Monthly praised the graphics, stating that they are "the best seen on the Super NES".
 Scary Larry of GamePro gave the game a perfect 5/5 in all four categories (graphics, sound, control, and fun factor), and praised the rendered enemies, cinematics, and spell animations.

 1UP.com stated that the graphic element is "strong enough to resemble a Mario title but still retains the role-playing theme at the same time", and Electronic Gaming Monthly commented that the visuals are "typical of Nintendo, using clean and colorful graphics along with nice animation".
 RPGamer editor Derek Cavin called the backgrounds "beautiful" and stated that they "perfectly bring the Mushroom Kingdom and surrounding areas into 3D".
 Skyler Miller from Allgame stated that the graphics are "absolutely outstanding, with colorful, 3D rendered visuals that once seemed impossible on the Super NES.
 This is definitely the high watermark for 3D graphics on any 16-bit system".
 The editor also called the music "quite extraordinary" and that the songs "match the mood of the surrounding environment".
 In the Virtual Console re-release, IGN's Lucas Thomas's review of Super Mario RPG stated that the game's experience "completes itself with a compelling story, a humorous attitude and a variety of interspersed mini-games that break up the adventuring action".
 The publication also stated that the soundtrack is "spectacular and a joy to listen to" and the graphics "took full advantage of the system's 16-bit technology and looks great".